Rafi-99/The-Monitor/README.md

 or refrain from crediting the author of this work.
 Give credit where credit is due.

 ## Contributing
 Suggestions and feature requests are more than welcome!
+Feel free to reach out to me on Discord (Rafi ™#6927).
+Bot server is in the making.

 ## Links to Dependencies